- Published on 29 May 2017

 Can banks remain the gateway for retail financial services?

-Keywords: Alipay, WeChat, BTMU, Sunny Bank, HDFC, KDDI, UOB, CIMB, Excellence in International Retail Financial Services Programme, innovation, fintech, big data, AI
+Keywords: Alipay, BTMU, Sunny Bank, HDFC, KDDI, UOB, CIMB, Excellence In International Retail Financial Services Programme, Fintech, AI